 1. INTRODUCTION

 The proliferation of digital imaging in biology has generated vast quantities of visual data across scales and systems.
-Citizen science initiatives like iNaturalist generate data in the form of crowdsourced observations and images, centralizing vast quantities of biodiversity data and providing opportunity to study phenotypic variation across the tree of life and at large spatial scales.
-Yet, the sheer scale of the data generated and the fact that it is typically not standardized, make it difficult to automate data collection and extraction.
+Citizen science initiatives like iNaturalist, massive digitization efforts of research museums, and international collaborative networks like Global Biodiversity Information Facility (GBIF) are centralizing vast quantities of biodiversity data and providing opportunity to study phenotypic variation across the tree of life and at large spatial scales.
+Yet, the sheer scale of the data generated and the fact that it is often not standardized, make it difficult to automate data collection and extraction.
 As such, most attempts to analyze biological images rely on manual segmentation and annotation.
 Though this approach can produce high-quality datasets, it becomes prohibitively time-consuming at scale.

-Fortunately, the maturation of computer vision and deep learning techniques offers a promising solution to these challenges.
-By leveraging state-of-the-art machine learning models, it is now possible to automate large parts of the image processing pipeline, allowing biologists to extract meaningful information from diverse image datasets at unprecedented scales.
-Many successful deep learning applications in recent years have focused on computer vision tasks (LeCun et al. 2015; Goodfellow et al. 2016).
-Two key areas particularly relevant for biological image analysis are object detection and instance segmentation.
-Object detection algorithms aim to locate and classify distinct objects within an image (Redmon et al. 2016; Ren et al. 2017),
+One promising solution to the scale challenge is the utilization of computer vision and deep learning techniques to automate large parts of the image processing pipeline.
+Many successful deep learning applications in recent years have focused on computer vision tasks (LeCun et al. 2015; Goodfellow et al. 2016) and two key areas particularly relevant for biological image analysis are object detection and instance segmentation.
+Object detection algorithms aim to locate and classify distinct objects within an image (Redmon et al. 2016; Ren et al. 2017).
+Specifically, the goal of object detection is to draw bounding boxes around particular objects of interest and associate the bounding box with a particular class for a given image.
+For biological images, this could mean identifying and drawing boxes around all instances of a leaf in herbarium specimens (Weaver and Smith 2023), individual cells in fluorescence microscopy (Waithe et al. 2020), or individual bones from bird specimens (Weeks et al. 2023).
+However, most object detection algorithms are limited to a pre-determined set of classes because they are trained with a particular task in mind – i.e., one would not use the leaf object detector to identify instances of a bird femur.
+This can be problematic for biological datasets as existing pre-trained models are unlikely to generalize well to taxonomic groups outside of their training data.
+One way that object detectors have successfully generalized is by becoming multimodal (Liu et al. 2024).
+This has primarily been pursued by introducing a language module into the vision models.
+For example, Grounding DINO has combined visual and textual modalities and has succeeded in generalizing object detection to a greater extent than previous attempts (Liu et al. 2024).
+Grounding DINO is a transformed-based architecture that fuses language and vision modalities by linking the closed-set detector, DINO (Zhang et al. 2022), with grounded language-based pre-training (e.g., GLIP; Li et al. 2022).
+More practically, the effect of this design is that Grounding DINO is able to detect objects based on text prompts.